 - Suboxone (buprenorphine and naloxone) sublingual film for sublingual or buccal use, or sublingual tablet

 - Subutex (buprenorphine) sublingual tablet

 - Zubsolv (buprenorphine and naloxone) sublingual tablets

-In addition to addressing the physical consequences of heroin use disorder, it’s important to get therapeutic support.
+In addition to addressing the physical consequences of heroin addiction, it’s important to get therapeutic support.
 Psychotherapy helps to uncover the underlying triggers, thoughts and negative emotions associated with heroin use disorder and help you develop healthy coping skills to deal with these triggers in the future.
-Cognitive behavioral therapy (CBT), interpersonal therapy and dialectical behavior therapy (DBP) are three types of behavioral therapy that can be used to help treat heroin abuse.
+Cognitive behavioral therapy (CBT), interpersonal therapy and dialectical behavior therapy (DBT) are three types of behavioral therapy that can be used to help treat heroin addiction.